SDM-TIB/DeTrusty/README.md

 At this stage, only SPARQL endpoints are supported.
 DeTrusty differs from other query engines through its focus on the explainability and trustworthiness of the query result.

 **Notice: DeTrusty is under active development!
-This version is only a mock-up.
+The current version is a full-fledged federated query engine following the SPARQL 1.0 protocol.
-The mock-up version simply forwards the query to all endpoints in the federation.
-The DISTINCT operator is performed in the engine if necessary.
-However, operators like LIMIT are not yet implemented at query engine level.
-In such cases, the query result is correct if and only if the federation consists of a single endpoint.**
+However, the parts about the explainability and trustworthiness have not been implemented yet.
+A later version of DeTrusty will allow the use of the SERVICE clause.**

 ## Running DeTrusty
 In order to run DeTrusty, build the Docker image from the source code:

-``docker build . -t sdmtib/detrusty:mockup``
+``docker build . -t sdmtib/detrusty:v0.2.0``

 Once the Docker image is built, you can start DeTrusty:

-``docker run --name DeTrusty -d -p 5000:5000 sdmtib/detrusty:mockup``
+``docker run --name DeTrusty -d -p 5000:5000 sdmtib/detrusty:v0.2.0``

 You can now start to make POST requests to the DeTrusty API running at localhost:5000.

+## Configuring DeTrusty
+In order to setup the federation of endpoints that will be queried by DeTrusty follow these instructions.
+1. create a file including the URLs of the endpoints (one per line)
+1. inside the container: place this file in `/DeTrusty/Config/endpoints.txt`
+1. inside the container: run `create_rdfmts.py -s /DeTrusty/Config/endpoints.txt`
+1. once it is done collecting the source descriptions, restart the container

 ## DeTrusty API
 You can use DeTrusty by making POST requests to its API.